 When it comes to residential dock staining and commercial dock staining in Orlando, knowledge and experience is an absolute must.

 There are certain steps and procedures to follow to ensure proper care of your expensive wood decking.
-The right equipment, cleaning supplies, stains, sealers, stages in which to do procedures, drying times and application techniques will dramatically affect the lifespan of your wood, the final appearance of your staining project & how long your stain will actually stay looking fresh and new, free of mildew and safe to walk on. (non-skid)
+The right equipment, cleaning supplies, stains, sealers, stages in which to do procedures, drying times and application techniques will dramatically affect the lifespan of your wood, the final appearance of your staining project & how long your stain will actually stay looking fresh and new.
+Not to mention, free of mildew and safe to walk on.

 It’s understood that when somebody has a dock or deck built on their property, that there is going to be ongoing maintenance.

-Wouldn’t it be nice if your stain job actually lasted?
+Wouldn’t it be nice if your stain job actually looked great for several years instead of one year?

 Let us show you how our proven dock and deck staining system can actually save you money from having to re-stain your dock every year.